signalfx/integrations/appdynamics/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/appdynamics/img/integrations_appdynamics.png) AppDynamics

-Metadata associated with the AppDynamics Integration can be found [here](https://github.com/signalfx/integrations/tree/release/appdynamics).
-The relevant code for the integration can be found [here](https://github.com/signalfx/appd-integration).
+Metadata associated with the AppDynamics Integration can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/appdynamics">here</a>.
+The relevant code for the integration can be found <a target="_blank" href="https://github.com/signalfx/appd-integration">here</a>.

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)